|

 District boardwalk.
 The halibut fish and chips served at the Lookout

-Seafood Bar & Grill is of very nice quality and favourite.
-For
+Seafood Bar & Grill is of very nice quality and favourite and

-an outdoor dock experience, try Patti Finn's that is located right
+dock experience, try Patti Finn's that is located right across from

-across from the Bee Hive in the marina area near the fish boats.
+the to the entrance of the marina area near the fish boats.

 Fisherman's